Vincenzo, Martyr of Craco: Devotion

 The village of Craco, in the modern province of Matera, is the site of a former friary of the Franciscans.
 The building of the friary began on April 3, 1620 by a Roberto, then Bishop of Tricarico, and was finally completed in 1630.
 The Friary bore the name of St. Peter, and was entrusted to the care of the Franciscan Friars who retained it until the Italian Government suppressed it in 1866.
+Today, the building serves as a tourist information center.

 Next to this friary was a church to the left of which, in 1777, a rather large chapel was built.
 This chapel was dedicated to San Vincenzo Martire in the year 1793.

 On February 6, 1769, a small bone relic of San Vincenzo was sent to Craco from Rome.
 Then in 1792, Fr.
 Prospero, a Franciscan from Craco, finding himself in Rome, and wishing to return home with a relic of some glorious martyr, obtained from Pope Pius VI, through the Sacred Congregation of Rites, a relic which was said to be that of a Roman soldier as well as a glorious martyr, by the name of Vincenzo – a name signifying "winner" or "conqueror."
 The "sacred body with a flask of blood" of San Vincenzo Martire was exhumed at the cemetery of St. Ciriaca, in Rome.
 Fr.
 Prospero enclosed the precious relic in an artistic crystal-sided casket.
 Inside the casket was set the waxen body of the martyr, dressed as a Roman soldier and lying in a reclining position.

 Stopping at various places during the course of its journey from Rome, the remains were carried all the way to Craco where it was received with great pomp and honor by the local clergy and townspeople.
 The great devotion of the faithful in the region and neighboring towns rendered great honor to the soldier martyr San Vincenzo.
 In large measure, this was due to the many miracles reportedly performed by the Saint for the suffering multitudes that sought his help.

 The holy relic of San Vincenzo arrived in Craco on June 4, 1792.
 The clergy and the people of Craco decided to choose San Vincenzo, along with San Nicola of Bari, as their patron and protector of the town.
 The religious and civil festival of San Vincenzo was fixed for the fourth Sunday of October to coincide with the important annual fair which takes place after the harvest.
-On April 4, 1793 the relic of San Vincenzo was installed in the chapel at the Friary and remained there until the late 1980s when structural instability required the relic to be relocated to a small chapel in the Sant'Angelo section of Craco where it resides today.
+On April 4, 1793 the relic of San Vincenzo was installed in the chapel at the Friary and remained there until the late 1980s when structural instability required the relic to be relocated to a small chapel in the Sant'Angelo section of Craco where it resided until 2022 when it was relocated to the Chapel of the Madonna della Stella in Craco Vecchio.

 Although the Friary dedicated to St. Peter served as his home, the overwhelming majority of the population of Craco still calls it "the Convent of San Vincenzo."